 Weeks 4-5, Finding Out We Were Pregnant

-I took my first at home pregnancy test when I was about five weeks pregnant.
+I took my first at-home pregnancy test when I was about five weeks pregnant.
 We had been trying to conceive for a few months but since going off birth control last November I was having an absence of a period.
+I was all prepared for its arrival, having stocked up on ladies pad and menstruation requirements, but my period never showed.
 I was convinced we wouldn’t be able to get pregnant and/or if we did my hormones wouldn’t be balanced enough for anything to develop.
-To regulate my cycle I had been making several lifestyle changes.
-Such as incorporating certain foods into my diet, less high intensity exercise, going to acupuncture, taking herbs and supplements, and just trying to be stress free about the whole thing.
+To regulate my cycle, I had been making several lifestyle changes.
+Such as incorporating certain foods into my diet, less high-intensity exercise, going to acupuncture, taking herbs and supplements, and just trying to be stress-free about the whole thing.

 I really was pretty relaxed about it, I thought if we were able to get pregnant, great, if not our time would come.
 For a few months over the Summer I did take a pregnancy test every few weeks just to see, because this was our first time actively trying.